bart747/notebook/articles/fonts-linux.md

-When you're visiting a website with *font-face* configured as *serif* or *sans-serif*, or more specifically, *Helvetica, Arial*, you can see one of the Linux world not-so-good sides.
+When you're visiting a website with *font-face* configured as *serif* or *sans-serif*, or more specifically, *Helvetica, Arial*, you can see one of the Linux world's not-so-good sides.
 Your visual experience is likely worst than those who actually can see *Helvetica* or even *Arial*.
 You probably got something like *Liberation Sans*, *DejaVu Sans*, or *Ubuntu*,